nationalarchives/tdr-design-documentation/README.md

-The user journey is divided in three phases:
+The user journey is divided in three stages/steps:
 1 Login + Upload
 2 Processing
 3 Transfer